Herodotus: Childhood

 Herodotus was, according to his own statement at the beginning of his work, a native of Halicarnassus in Anatolia, and it is generally accepted that he was born there around 485 BC.
 The Suda says his family was influential, that he was the son of Lyxes and Dryo and the brother of Theodorus, and that he was also related to Panyassis – an epic poet of the time.
-It is likely that Herodotus was at least partially Hellenized Carian in origin, given that Lyxes and Panyassis are Carian names.
+It is likely that Herodotus was at least partially Hellenised Carian in origin, given that Lyxes and Panyassis are Carian names.
 Halicarnassus was then within the Persian Empire, making Herodotus a Persian subject.